Introduction to prop making for film, TV, theatre and display

 You will receive one-to-one guidance and there will also be group discussions.
 We also encourage independent research and investigation outside of the class, but this is not compulsory.
 You will be shown examples of work from practising prop makers and you will receive information about further progression routes available, in particular Part 2 which makes a complete introduction to the subject.

 Are there any other costs?
 Is there anything I need to bring?

-Basic materials are supplied, though you will be asked to bring in images and/or objects to support various tasks.
+Basic materials are supplied, although you will be asked to bring in images and/or objects to support various tasks.

-A camera/phone camera would be useful to record the processes you undertake.
-If you get particularly enthusiastic about a certain process, you might want to buy further materials.
+A camera/phone camera would be good to record the processes you undertake.
+If you get particularly enthusiastic about a certain process, you might want to buy extra materials.
 In this case you will get advice from the tutor during the class.
-Any photos of previous prop making work would be very useful to help the tutor assess your previous experience.

 When I've finished, what course can I do next?